Welcome to HR by Design (HRbD)

 Leaders are expected to communicate effectively with people at all levels.
 They are expected to influence others, make decisions, lead happy and productive teams and produce successful outcomes for the business.

 Contemporary research tells us that ‘soft skills for leaders are in demand.
-Do you think the term soft skills, although a generally accepted term, really encompasses what additional business skills need?
+Do you think the term soft skills, although a generally accepted term, really encompasses what additional business skills are needed?
 Soft suggests – comfortable, gentle and easy.
 The term ‘soft skills’ does not truly reflect what we need to understand when connecting with people.
 There is nothing ‘soft’ about soft skills.
 I prefer to call them People Skills.
 Think of a time you had to navigate through the delivery of bad news, an unpopular decision, manage a poor performance issue, terminate an employee’s employment or make an employee redundant.
 There’s nothing soft about these situations.
 They can be tough, challenging, emotionally draining, and, I’m told, keep leaders up at night.
-As difficult as these situations are, over time, most employees will forget why they found themselves in such circumstances, yet they will never forget how we made them feel.
+As difficult as these situations are, over time, most employees will forget why they found themselves in such circumstances, yet they will never forget how they were made to feel!

 Alternatively, if you have high-performing teams with great co-worker relationships, as the leader, you will be challenged to support them to stay on top of their game.
 Using great people skills to connect and engage people will see them flourish as a team, develop individually and stay engaged.